orta/robb.is/_posts/2013-10-07-voiceover-quick-navigation.md

 ### Advanced shortcuts

-Most of the VoiceOver keyboard commands use the awkward combination of the Control and Options keys.
+Unfortunately, most of the VoiceOver keyboard commands use the awkward combination of the Control and Options keys.
 If someone knows a way to map that to something easier to reach, such as Caps Lock, please let me know!

 To press the Home Button, press ⌃⌥H. If you have good eye-sight or share and office with co-workers, press ⌃⌥S to mute or unmute VoiceOver.

+To quickly change VoiceOver settings, such as Speech Rate or Typing Echo, select a setting using ⌃⌥⌘← or ⌃⌥⌘→ and change the selecting settings with ⌃⌥⌘↑ or ⌃⌥⌘↓.

-Here's a complete list of all the keyboard shortcuts supported by VoiceOver:
+For reference, here's a complete list of all the keyboard shortcuts supported by
+VoiceOver:

 ### VoiceOver keyboard commands